sineemore/suckless-101/README.md

     $ git clone https://git.suckless.org/dwm

-You may find source code of other programs by browsing suckless git
+You may find source code for other programs by browsing suckless git
 repositories:

 https://git.suckless.org/

 ## Dependencies

-Programs you have on your system require runtime and build dependencies.
-When using package manager to install software required dependencies are installed automatically.

-Before compiling the progran tools you'll need to install dependencies by hand.
+To compile program you'll need to install runtime and build dependencies.

 To find required dependencies examine `config.mk` and `Makefile`.